The Impact of Location Based Augmented Reality App And It’s Future

 Augmented Reality apps have taken over the world like crazy.
 Still being a wonder for many people, this technology has the power to change the current face of the technology as well as the world.
 2018 has seen an increased interest in augmented reality as the technology becomes more easily available to users everywhere.
-In a nutshell, Augmented Reality(AR) works by layering 2D or 3D virtual content on top of real world locations and objects, which can be accessed using smart devices such as phones, tablets and also wearable technology such as smart glasses.
-Augmented reality apps can work on commonly available smartphones and headsets unlike virtual reality games and apps that need investment in dedicated headsets.
-This paves the way for widespread distribution of AR apps.
-From popular social networking apps like SnapChat to product promotion apps like IKEA’s catalogue, a thriving market for AR applications has been created across all sectors as a result of the consumer adoption of AR.
+In a nutshell, Augmented Reality(AR) works by layering 2D or 3D virtual content on top of real-world locations and objects, which can be accessed using smart devices such as phones, and tablets and also wearable technology such as smart glasses.
+Augmented reality apps can work on commonly available smartphones and headsets, unlike virtual reality games and apps that need investment in dedicated headsets.
+This paves the way for the widespread distribution of AR apps.
+From popular social networking apps like Snapchat to product promotion apps like IKEA’s catalog, a thriving market for AR applications has been created across all sectors as a result of the consumer adoption of AR.

 Besides the game industry, many other business areas can profit from implementing augmented reality apps.
 One of the types of augmented reality called location-based or markerless augmented reality will be the spotlight of this article.

 - Marker-less or location-based AR

 Superimposition-based ARMost AR apps today fall into the first two categories – marker-based AR and location-based AR.
 Marker-based AR primarily uses image recognition features to display virtual information overlaid on specific objects.

 Location-based Augmented Reality is also known as markerless, position-based, and geo-based augmented reality.
 It doesn’t need special markers to identify the place where a virtual object should appear which is in contrast with marker-based AR.